By Tanzania specialist Dickie

 Safaris in southern Tanzania

-Arriving into Selous Game Reserve — the largest protected area in Africa — it felt like I was flying over the Amazon.
+Arriving into Nyerere National Park — the largest protected area in Africa — it felt like I was flying over the Amazon.
 The thick Rufiji River was the shade of milk chocolate as it curved through the green landscape below, occasionally splitting off into different directions and leaving oxbow lakes behind.

 It wasn’t long before I was out on the river as part of a boat safari — one of the many things that sets this reserve apart.
 The boat churned through the water, then the driver cut the engine and we were left to drift in silence.